Special Needs Offer

 All children have an entitlement to be taught a broad and balanced curriculum.
 For children with SEND we provide an additional level of support and differentiation according to identified needs.

 We ensure children with additional needs have access to all activities with appropriate support as required.
 This may include support for cognition and learning; speech and language; social communication and interaction; social, emotional and mental health; and physical and/or sensory needs.
 We assess children when they start at Eastrop and regularly during their time with us to ensure that we are identifying any additional needs as they arise.

 A child with SEND has an individual education plan called ‘My Profile and Progress Plan’ in which we collaboratively set specific targets and resources with parents.
 When external professionals such as speech and language therapists, educational psychologists or doctors are involved, they are also invited to contribute and this may be used to contribute towards a more complex Education and Health Care Plan (EHCP).

-At Eastrop, the Governing Body and staff are committed to early intervention and support for pupils with SEND.
+At Eastrop, the Academy Committee and staff are committed to early intervention and support for pupils with SEND.
 In order to achieve this, governors:

 - Ensure that the school has an SEND policy and review it on a regular basis